-Be sure to look at the Blackboard Module for this week for various hand-in mechanisms!
+Be sure to look at the Canvas Module for this week for various hand-in mechanisms!

 This is a group programming assignment that should be completed in class.

 Create a procedure that enforces a speed limit:

 This procedure compares a robot's current speed to a speed limit and returns FALSE if the robot is not exceeding the speed limit.
 It returns TRUE if the robot is exceeding the speed limit.
 The general use of this procedure is to implement an emergency shutdown function whenever the result is TRUE.
 Assume that the robot uses direct drive electric motors with a conventional automotive-style steering system (Ackerman steering).
 Try to create the simplest possible procedure that handles relevant special cases.
 Don't forget to consider that in reverse gear currentSpeed will be negative.

 Also create and execute a set of unit tests.
 You can use CUnit, Google testing frameworks, brute force, or whatever unit test process you prefer.
 Be sure to cover the following cases: